Definition & Facts for Primary Sclerosing Cholangitis

 What is PSC?

-Primary sclerosing cholangitis (PSC) is a chronic disease in which the bile ducts inside and outside the liver become inflamed and scarred, and are eventually narrowed or blocked.
-When the bile ducts are narrowed or blocked, bile builds up in the liver and causes liver damage.
-This damage can lead to cirrhosis and eventually liver failure.
-Medical experts believe that PSC is an autoimmune disease, which means that the immune system is overactive and attacks normal, healthy bile duct cells.
+Primary sclerosing cholangitis (PSC) is a chronic liver disease in which the bile ducts inside and outside the liver become inflamed and scarred, and are eventually narrowed or blocked.
+When the bile ducts are narrowed or blocked, bile builds up in the liver and causes further liver damage.
+This damage can lead to cirrhosis and, eventually, liver failure.
+Medical experts believe PSC is an autoimmune disease, in which the immune system attacks normal, healthy bile duct cells.

 How common is PSC?

 - are between the ages of 30 and 40, although PSC may occur at any age.

 What other health problems do people with PSC have?

 People with PSC may have other health problems, including